For those of you who are not familiar with the remarkable story of the 2017-18 Eagles season, it is truly a wonderful tale.

 You see, it is possible to take a group of people from all areas of America, with as myriad a variety of backgrounds, with different skin colors, different religious beliefs, different perspectives on patriotism, gun control, social justice, and have them work together, despite their differences, to achieve the seemingly unreachable.

 To come together and seek the best ideas, regardless of its source, and evaluate that idea based on its merit.
 To put partisanship aside and stay fully vested in the welfare and happiness of all of the fans, or all of the country.
-To remember that if your only goal is to advance that which benefits you, then those you need to work are more likely to advance only that which benefits them.
+To remember that if your only goal is to advance that which benefits you, then those who think like you then create our laws and policies are more likely to advance only that which benefits them.

 That a stalemate is not a win for either side, but a loss for all sides.